The Dangers of Drinking and Swimming Cold Water

 Facts on drinking cold water

-• Studies have revealed that drinking cold water can make the mucus in your sinuses thicker, and in this manner, more complicated to pass.
+• Studies have revealed that drinking cold water can thicken the mucus in your sinuses, making it more difficult to pass.

-There is nothing entirely like a glass of ice water to quench thirst during summer or gulp up right after returning from work.
+There is nothing like a glass of ice water to quench thirst during summer or to gulp down right after returning from work.

 Causes Constipation